MagTun/Smartplug-esp8266-turn-automatically-DIY-PM-filter-with-lufdaten-sensor/README.md

 # Turn automatically a PM filter with a smartplug (esp8266) based on the Lufdaten sensor data

+## In brief
+With this script, the plug will read the value from your Lufdaten sensor and will turn your filter on/off accroding to the threshold you set.
+You can force your filter to be ON even if the PM values are low by pressing the button on your plug or the button "Force" in the UI.
+TA huge thanks to @gemu2015 for the time spent for extracting the value from the json and creating the "force mode".

 ## What you need
 1) a smart plug with tasmota already installed (you can find a list of plug with plug preinstalled with tasmota [here](https://templates.blakadder.com/plug.html)) or any smart plug with an esp8266 or esp8285* (if you managed to "brick" the plug, go to the section "how to unbrick it?')
 I bought mine on Aliexpress at 16€:  [ATHOM preflashed TASMOTA Smart Plug 16A](https://fr.aliexpress.com/item/4001230982267.html?spm=a2g0s.9042311.0.0.40696c375Omr8M)